instaloader/instaloader/README.rst

 ``:stories`` (stories of your followees) can be specified.

 --profile-pic-only         Only download profile picture.
---skip-videos              Do not download videos.
+--no-videos                Do not download videos.
 --geotags                  **Download geotags** when available.
 Geotags are stored as
                            a text file with the location's name and a Google Maps link.
 This requires an additional request to the